verbb/plugin-kit/docs/react/getting-started/quick-start.md

 });
 ```

-This keeps the first setup easy to follow.
-Once everything is working, you can move to hashed filenames or a manifest-based approach if that fits your plugin better.
+`base: ''` keeps generated asset URLs relative, so lazy-loaded JavaScript and CSS resolve correctly after Craft publishes `dist/` into `cpresources`.
+The build produces ES modules; the asset bundle below loads them with `type="module"`.
+This is the same ES-module loading approach used by our plugin CP screens.

+The fixed entry and CSS filenames keep this first screen easy to register.
+If you add multiple entries or shared CSS later, use a Vite manifest and register each entry’s imported CSS as well.
+Our larger plugins use a manifest-aware loader for that step; you do not need one for this example.

 You do not need a Craft-specific Vite plugin just to get started.
 Any Vite setup that outputs browser-ready JS and CSS files will work.
 If you already have a Craft-focused Vite workflow you like, you can keep using it.

-## 3. Create your first React files
+## 3. Create Your First React Files

 Create `my-plugin/src/web/assets/cp/src/App.tsx`: